Gold Street Main Surgery

 PARKING AT GOLD STREET SURGERY

 There is very limited parking at Gold Street Surgery, which is reserved for patients with mobility difficulties (while attending the surgery), doctors and surgery staff only.
-Access is also required at all times for Ambulances and urgent healthcare deliveries.
-Please help us by using the 285 space public car park next door off Fairycroft Road (Waitrose) instead.
-Patients and visitors to the surgery are reminded to take extra care at all times as there may be moving vehicles outside the surgery.
+Access is required at all times for Ambulances and urgent healthcare deliveries.
+Please help us by using the 285 space public car park next door off Fairycroft Road (Waitrose) instead - this includes spaces for drivers with limited mobilty immediately adjacent to the surgery access.
+All patients and visitors to the surgery are reminded to take extra care at all times as there may be moving vehicles immediately outside the surgery.
 There is no public right of way through the surgery site.

-Please note that parking at Gold Street is entirely at the driver's risk.
-The surgery can accept no liability for any loss or damage to vehicles or their contents parked at Gold Street Surgery, however caused.
-Persons choosing to park at the surgery will be deemed to have accepted this.
-The Car Park is not open to the public outside surgery hours and there is no right of way through the surgery grounds.
-PLEASE TAKE EXTRA CARE IN ICY OR SNOWY CONDITIONS AS THE CAR PARK AND PATHS MAY BE SLIPPERY.
+Please note that parking at Gold Street and School Street is entirely at the driver's risk.
+The surgery can accept no liability for any loss or damage to vehicles or their contents parked at Gold Street and School Street surgeries, however caused.
+Persons choosing to park at the surgeries will be deemed to have accepted this.
+The Car Parks are not open to the public outside surgery hours and there is no right of way through the surgery grounds.
+PLEASE TAKE EXTRA CARE IN ICY OR SNOWY CONDITIONS AS THE CAR PARKS AND PATHS MAY BE SLIPPERY.

 The people caring for you need access to your health and care record in order to make the best decisions about your diagnosis and treatment.
 For this to happen more quickly and to improve the care you receive, a new process has been put in place.
 With your permission, My Care Record will provide health and care professionals directly involved in your care, access to the most up-to-date information about you.
 To find out more please go to www.mycarerecord.org.uk